-From a nutritional point of view, A.As are classified into two groups essential and nonessential.

-- Essential A.A: are unable to be synthesized and, therefore, they must be provided by diet, such as Val, Leu, ILe, Phe, Trp, Meth, His, Thr, Lys and Arg (semi-essential). - Nonessential A.As: are as important as the essential ones and cannot be ignored in the physiological processes of humans.
-Nevertheless, humans can live without taking these A.As in the diet: Gly, Ala, Pro, Ser, Cys, Tyr, Asn, Gln, Asp and Glu.

-One of the most useful way to classify the common A.As depends on the polarity of the R group.
-The polarity refers to the distribution of the electric charge on the molecule surface, therefore, A.As can be classified into:

-- 1. Non polar (Hydrophobic) A.As,

-- 2. Polar (hydrophilic) A.As

-- 3. Acidic (Charged) A.As

-- 4. Basic (Charged) A.A
+- 1) Nutritional roll: A.As are classified into two groups essential and nonessential. - Essential A.A: are unable to be synthesized and, therefore, they must be provided by diet, such as Val, Leu, ILe, Phe, Trp, Meth, His, Thr, Lys and Arg (semi-essential). - Nonessential A.As: are as important as the essential ones and cannot be ignored in the physiological processes of humans.
+Nevertheless, humans can live without taking these A.As in the diet: Gly, Ala, Pro, Ser, Cys, Tyr, Asn, Gln, Asp and Glu. - 2) Polarity roll: A.As depends on the polarity of the R group.
+The polarity refers to the distribution of the electric charge on the molecule surface, therefore, A.As can be classified into: - a) Non polar (Hydrophobic) A.As, - b) Polar (hydrophilic) A.As - c) Acidic (Charged) A.As - d) Basic (Charged) A.A molecule when it folded into its 3D structure.
+The chemical structures of group I amino acids are shown in Figure 3.

 Amino acid such as Gly (Glycine), Ala (Alanine), Val (Valine), Leu (Leucine), Ile (Isoleucine), Pro (Proline), Phe (Phenylalanine), Meth (Methionine), and Trp (Tryptophan) have R groups, which are either aliphatic or aromatic groups.
 Therefore, these A.As are hydrophobic or "water dislike", see Figure 3.
-In aqueous solutions, the hydrophobic A.As will be buried inside the peptides molecule when it folded into its 3D structure.
-The chemical structures of group I amino acids are shown in Figure 4.
+In aqueous solutions, the hydrophobic A.As will be buried inside the peptides